microsoft/vscode-docs/docs/customization/keybindings.md

 # Key Bindings for Visual Studio Code

 Visual Studio Code lets you perform most tasks directly from the keyboard.
-This page lists out the default bindings and describes how you can update them.
-The following keys are rendered assuming a standard US keyboard layout.
-If you use a different keyboard layout, please [read below](/docs/customization/keybindings.md#keyboard-layouts).
+This page lists out the default bindings (keyboard shortcuts) and describes how you can update them.

 >**Note:** If you visit this page on a Mac, you will see the key bindings for the Mac.
-If you visit using Windows or Linux, you will see the keys for that OS.
-If you need the key binding for another OS, hover your mouse over the key you are interested in.
+If you visit using Windows or Linux, you will see the keys for that platform.
+If you need the key binding for another platform, hover your mouse over the key you are interested in.

 ## Keymap Extensions

 Keyboard shortcuts are vital to productivity and changing keyboarding habits can be tough.
-To help with this, we created the [Keymaps category](https://marketplace.visualstudio.com/search?target=VSCode&category=Keymaps&sortBy=Downloads) in the Marketplace.
-The purpose is to make it easier to switch between editors by removing the need to learn new keyboard shortcuts.
+To help with this, there is a [Keymaps category](https://marketplace.visualstudio.com/search?target=VSCode&category=Keymaps&sortBy=Downloads) of extensions in the Marketplace.
+These extensions modify the VS Code shortcuts to match those of other editors so you don't need to learn new keyboard shortcuts.

 <div class="marketplace-extensions-keymaps"></div>